Office of Epidemiology

 HIV/AIDS and Syphilis: 419.213.4176 or 419.213.4159

 Since March 2017, CDCs Division of Viral Hepatitis (DVH) has been assisting several state and local health departments with hepatitis A outbreaks, spread through person to person contact, that have occurred primarily among persons who are homeless, persons who use injection and non-injection drugs, and their close direct contacts.
-Information on local hepatitis A case counts and outbreak response is available on web pages for the locations affected by the outbreak (California, Kentucky, Michigan, Utah).
+Information on local hepatitis A case counts and outbreak response is available on web pages for the locations affected by the outbreak (Arkansas, California, Indiana, Kentucky, Michigan, Missouri, Ohio, Tennessee, Utah and West Virginia).

 Hepatitis A Overview: